-Cat travel cages can make that trip to the vet, groomer or even across country a lot safer and easier for you and your pet.
+Cat travel cages can make that trip to the vet, groomer, or even across country a lot safer and easier for you and your pet.
+Learn what to look for in a cage and how to choose the model that works the best for your situation.

 It's best to say it right up front; traveling with a pet running loose in a vehicle simply isn't safe.
 There are just too many opportunities for a cat to obstruct a driver's vision, as well as prevent access to the brake, gas pedal or steering wheel.
 It would be wonderful to have your favorite feline snuggled up next to you as the miles pass by, but cats seldom do exactly what we want them to.
 Even if they did, what happens when you have to make a sudden stop, or, heaven forbid, you're involved in an accident?
 In cases like this, your pet becomes a projectile that's open to injury and death.